coolhihi/gxxghost/README.md

 3. add or edit `<meta>`

     edit this file `partials/meta.hbs`

+4. because ghost do not have folder, show I make hidden tags to do this, the hidden tags should not show in sidebar. so edit `partials/sitebar` to change the my 3 chinese words

-4. change the disqus short_name and baidu search sid
+5. change the disqus short_name and baidu search sid

     edit this file `partials/config.hbs`

-5. you can delete the `partials/hm.hbs` or use it.
+6. you can delete the `partials/hm.hbs` or use it.

 ##Use